Posted by Jane White on | Comments Off on Most Common Types of Paperboard Grades for Packaging

 By choosing window boxes, you play a part in promoting sustainable practices and minimizing the carbon footprint associated with your brand’s packaging.
 Smart Packaging Design for Sustainability such as Printex Transparent Packaging’s Eco-Smart Window Package makes recycling easy!
 This not only benefits the environment but also aligns your business with the values of eco-conscious consumers.
 Contact our team of specialists today for a quote on your next sustainable packaging project.

-Why Paper Isn’t the Solution to Plastic Waste
+Posted by ptpackaging on | Comments Off on Why Paper Isn’t the Solution to Plastic Waste

 Switching to paper packaging isn’t the answer to plastic waste.
 Waste reduction and minimizing excess packaging is a good thing, but don’t naïvely switch from plastic to paper packaging because you think it must be more eco-friendly… it isn’t necessarily so!